oz123/awesome-c/README.md

 * [ZeroMQ][416] - A distributed messaging protocol
   implementation.
 [GNU LGPLv3 with static linking exception][5] only.
 * [zproto][421] - A protocol framework for ZeroMQ.
 [Expat][11].

+## Windows Environments ##

+This is a list of technologies designed to bring Windows into the 21st century with respect to support for C.

+* [Cygwin][253] - Designed to emulate a POSIX-compatible environment extensively under Windows.
+[Various licenses, all free][254].
+* [MinGW-w64][287] - A minimalist environment for C development on Windows with 64 bit support.
+[Various licenses, all free][252].
+* [MSYS2][428] - Minimal SYStem 2; aims to provide support for a POSIX
+  environment on Windows, with a package manager based on Arch Linux's pacman.
+Packages have individual licenses, otherwise, as MinGW and Cygwin.

 ## XML ##